sklan/toxic-comment-classification/README.md

 # Toxic Comment Classification

-This repository holds the files related to an ongoing research project.
-Currently, I am experimenting with deep learning on the toxic comment classification data set. <br/>
+This repository holds the files related to a research project.
+I experimented with deep learning on the toxic comment classification data set. <br/>
 The data set can be found at https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge.